yayaismaail/yayaismaail/README.md

 <h3 align="center">Frontend Web Developer</h3>

-I have a passion for programming, I've gained experience in JavaScript, React, HTML5, CSS3.
+I have a passion for programming, I've gained experience in JavaScript, React, HTML5 and CSS3.
 I'm a certified Frontend Web Developer with knowledge in MySQL and PostgreSQL.
 I can help you build and maintain dynamic web apps.

 * 🌍  I'm based in Kano, Nigeria
 * ✉️  You can contact me at [ismailhm888@gmail.com](mailto:ismailhm888@gmail.com)